 “The combination seemed to tap the very soul of Gaelic Music,” says Shaw.

 This is the music you might have heard hundreds of years ago at a Scottish wedding celebration, or perhaps around the campfire of a Highland raiding party – a raw, exciting sound that touches you on a primal level.
 To express this feeling of the ancient within the modern world, WICKED TINKERS was born.

 Over the years, the band has evolved.
 Keith Jones joined in on snare drum and hand percussion in 2000, followed by CJ Henderson on didgeridoo and the recently discovered Bronze-Age Irish Horn – a sound that was lost for over three thousand years.
+Most recently in 2013, Tiki King replaced Warren Casey on the big drum.
 This strange and unlikely combination of instruments seems to access our deepest connection to a primal place that is both ancient and hauntingly familiar.
 It is the music of our Celtic ancestors, reimagined for the twenty-first century.

 Here are a few of the many shows and festival we have performed at over the years: